-- ^{8.7.} Once staff have reported their concerns, the DSL will make a decision about what action to take, these include: - continuing to closely monitor the situation - managing any support for the child internally, via the school's own pastoral support processes. - a referral to Family Solutions or for an Early Help Assessment - a referral to Children's Services for statutory intervention. - ^{8.8.} All information and actions taken including the reasons for any decision/actions made, will be fully documented on a child's record.

-- ^{8.9.} All staff are aware of the process for making request for support referrals for statutory assessments under the Children Act 1989, along with the role they might be expected to play in such assessments. - ^{8.10.} Wherever possible the school will share safeguarding concerns, or the intention to refer a child to Children's social care, with parents or carers.
+- ^{10.8.} Once staff have reported their concerns, the DSL will make a decision about what action to take, these include: - continuing to closely - continuing to closely monitor the situation - managing any support for the child internally, via the school's own pastoral support processes. - a referral to Family Solutions or for an Early Help Assessment - a referral to Children's Services for statutory intervention. - ^{10.9.} All information and actions taken including the reasons for any decision/actions made, will be fully documented on a child's record. - ^{10.10.} All staff are aware of the process for making request for support referrals for statutory assessments under the Children Act 1989, along with the role they might be expected to play in such assessments. - ^{10.11.} Wherever possible the school will share safeguarding concerns, or the intention to refer a child to Children's social care, with parents or carers.
 However staff will not do so where it is felt that to do so could place the child at greater risk of harm or impede a criminal investigation.
-On occasions it may be necessary to consult with First Response and/ or the police for advice on when to share information with parents/carers. - ^{8.11.} If the DSL is not available to discuss an immediate and urgent concern, staff can seek advice from the Deputy DSL.
-They may also seek advice from the consultation from
+On occasions it may be necessary to consult with First Response and/ or the police for advice on when to share information with parents/carers. - ^{10.12.} If the DSL is not available to discuss an immediate and urgent concern, staff can seek advice from the Deputy DSL.
+They may also seek advice from the consultation from:

-1

-Medway Kent
+Bexley Kent Medway

-The 'No Name' consultation line in
+Multi-Agency Safeguarding Front Door - The 'No Name'

+Hub (MASH) 03000 41 11 11 consultation line in First

-First Response (9:30-12:30) on 01634 33
+020 3045 5440 Response (9:30-12:30) on

-1662.
+01634 33 1662.

-- ^{8.12.} If anyone other than the DSL makes a referral to external services, then they will inform the DSL as soon as possible. - ^{8.13.} Staff may pass information about a child to the DSL but remain anxious about action subsequently taken.
+- ^{10.13.} If anyone other than the DSL makes a referral to external services, then they will inform the DSL as soon as possible. - ^{10.14.} Staff may pass information about a child to the DSL but remain anxious about action subsequently taken.
 Staff should feel able to check the progress of a case with the DSL so that they can reassure themselves the child is safe and their welfare is being considered.
-If following this process, the staff member remains concerned it is the responsibility of that staff member to follow the school's escalation process. - ^{8.14.} If a child's situation does not appear to be improving, then the DSL (or the person that made the request for support) will consider a re-referral. - ^{8.15.} If, after a request for support or any other planned external intervention, a child's situation does not appear to be improving, the DSL will consider following to ensure their concerns have been addressed and, most importantly, that the child's situation improves.
-DSLs may request support with this via the Education Safeguarding Service.
+If following this process, the staff member remains concerned it is the responsibility of that staff member to follow the school's escalation process. - ^{10.15.} If a child's situation does not appear to be improving, then the DSL (or the person that made the request for support) will consider a re-referral. - ^{10.16.} If, after a request for support or any other planned external intervention, a child's situation does not appear to be improving, the DSL will consider following: